JonathanCSmith/biocompute-dm/README.md

         - flask/bin/pip install Flask-Script

 - Modify your apache2 installation according to the best practices listed below
+  * Note, it is always assumed that script execution on the webserver is performed using the user 'biocis'

 - Create your own config.py by copying the template and inserting the relevant information.